securefederatedai/openfl/openfl-docker/README.md

 --security-opt no-new-privileges: Prevents the container from gaining additional privileges.
 ```
 These settings help ensure that your containerized application runs securely and efficiently in a production environment

+**Note**: The numbers suggested here are examples/minimal suggestions and need to be adjusted according to the environment and the type of experiments you are aiming to run.